 Online Master of Arts in Clinical Mental Health Counseling

-Founded in 2010, Grace College’s online master of arts in clinical mental health counseling combines counseling theory and practice with a biblical framework, integrating knowledge in psychology, social sciences, and scripture.
-Accredited through the Council for Accreditation of Counseling and Related Educational Programs (CACREP), this 60-credit online master’s in counseling includes courses such as marriage and family counseling, spirituality in counseling, and psychotherapy with children and adolescents.
-While the standard program curriculum uses an online format, candidates must also complete three residency sessions that last 7-10 days each, held once each year on the college’s Winona Lake, Indiana campus.
+Grace College's online master of arts in clinical mental health counseling combines counseling theory and practice with a biblical framework, integrating knowledge in psychology, social sciences, and scripture.
+Accredited through the Council for Accreditation of Counseling and Related Educational Programs (CACREP), this 60-credit online master's in counseling includes courses such as marriage and family counseling, spirituality in counseling, and psychotherapy with children and adolescents.
+While the standard program curriculum uses an online format, candidates must also complete three residency sessions that last 7-10 days each, held once each year on the college's Winona Lake, Indiana campus.

 4. Messiah College